Soundharya-A/Soundharya-A/README.md

 ## 🚀 About Me

 I'm a passionate Software Developer with a strong foundation in computer science, specializing in building efficient and scalable applications.
-Proficient in multiple programming languages, frameworks, and tools, I thrive in solving complex problems and delivering innovative solutions.
+Proficient in multiple programming languages, frameworks, and tools.
+I thrive in solving complex problems and delivering innovative solutions.

 - 🎓 **Education:** B.Tech in Computer Science Engineering | SASTRA University | Graduation: 2025
 - 🛠️ **Interests:** Software Engineering • SQL • Algorithms • Machine Learning